MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

     }
 }
 ```

+Note that the `QueryParameters` give you convenient access to the query parameters directly.

 This will allow the `DocumentRef` to be used to create links and to parse them to create an instance of `DocumentRef` to pass to the `Action` (that is the part that the `RoutesFeature` of Flint does for you).